-METALS-Copper slips as dollar gains, China imports disappoint
+METALS-Copper slips as dollar gains and China imports drop

 * CHINA-U.S. TRADE: The U.S. Commerce Department said it would impose final duties on Chinese common alloy aluminium sheet products.

-* BRAZIL ALUMINIUM: Top alumina refinery Alunorte in Brazil, run by Norsk Hydro, will remain on half capacity for environmental violations following a Wednesday federal court ruling.
+* BRAZIL ALUMINIUM: A Brazilian court has upheld a decision forcing aluminium producer Norsk Hydro to run its Alunorte alumina refinery, the world’s largest, at half capacity because of environmental violations.

-* INDONESIA TIN: Indonesia’s refined tin exports in October fell 42 percent from a month earlier to 5,109 tonnes, official data showed, following the introduction of restrictions on some sales last month by the country’s only tin-trading bourse.
+* INDONESIA TIN: Indonesia’s refined tin exports in October fell 42 percent from the previous month after the introduction of restrictions on some sales by the country’s only tin-trading bourse.

-* JAPAN METALS: Japan’s Sumitomo Metal Mining Co cut its full-year forecast, blaming lower-than-expected metal prices, reduced nickel output and the U.S.-Sino trade spat which it said shows no sign of abating.
+* JAPAN METALS: Japan’s Sumitomo Metal Mining Co cut its full-year profit forecast, blaming lower than expected metal prices, reduced nickel output and the U.S.-Sino trade conflict.

-Additional reporting by Mai Nguyen Editing by Susan Fenton
+Additional reporting by Mai Nguyen Editing by Susan Fenton and David Goodman